ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 When releasing an application, we need to make sure it was thoroughly tested.
 Making sure of discovering any bugs before reaching production.
 These tests or test scenarios can be done manually, but this would consume a lot of time and resources.
-The more cost-effective solution would be to automatically run these test scenario's completely by an programmable agent.
+The more cost-effective solution would be to automatically run these test scenario's entirely by a programmable agent.

 Thanks to a few technologies, we can script a bot that can perform most user interface interactions, such as clicking on a button, performing touch gestures (f.e. swiping), etc.